fabridigua/EyeDraw/README.md

 ## Basic Overview

-This project aims to investigate the potential of computer vision in eyes detection for the development of a real-time application with the use of a simple webcam.
-**OpenCV** is used for both the GUI and the algorithmic part.<> (This is a comment, it will not be included)
+This project aims to investigate the potential of computer vision in eyes detection for the development of a real-time application with the use of a simple webcam. **OpenCV** is used for both the GUI and the algorithmic part. [comment]: <> (This is a comment, it will not be included)

 | Threshold Settings | Calibration | Draw   |
 | ------------------ | ----------- | ------ |